-Homemade Pizzeria Garlic Knots with Pizza Dipping Sauce!
-Easy and addictive, so inexpensive to make you’ll never order them again!
+Homemade Pizzeria Garlic Knots and Sauce are so easy to make with fresh garlic, Italian herbs and olive oil, you’ll never order them again!

-1. Swap out the pizza sauce for your favorite Alfredo sauce or Chimichurri Sauce.
+Swap out the pizza sauce for your favorite Alfredo Sauce or Chimichurri Sauce.

 - 1 cup warm water